axelsvanfeldt/Table-Manager/README.md

 ## How to install:

-1. Clone or extract Table Manager in any location on your hard drive.
+1. Clone or extract Table Manager to any location on your hard drive.
 2. Open chrome://extensions/ in Google Chrome.
 3. Enable developed mode by clicking on "Developer mode" in the top right corner.
 4. Click "Load unpacked" and browse to the Table Manager folder you extracted in step 1.